nicr9/slides/contributing_to_open_source/slides.md

 </ol>

 Note:
-    Make it clear what your change is about,
+* Make it clear what your change is about
-    Make sure your code is clean and easy to validate, After that they shouldn't have a problem merging it Remember that you're trying to build a rapport here
+* Make sure your code is clean and easy to validate
+* After that they shouldn't have a problem merging it
+* Remember that you're trying to build a rapport here

 ## Dealing With Rejection